The light that you can see during a Sunrise is incredible. And I have a hard time describing what it feels like to see the Sun as it rises.

 In the case of the polarizer you have several options.
 You can screw it to its corresponding adapter ring (if you use a system like NiSi's, for example) or to the front of the filter holder (if you use a system like Lee's, for example).
 Or you can mount it later.

-Become a filter master with our long exposure photography with lens filters guide.
+Become a filter master with our lens filters photography guide.

 Turn off the lens stabilization system